configcat/scan-repository-orb/README.md

 # ConfigCat Scan Repository Orb
-This [CircleCI Orb](https://circleci.com/developer/orbs/orb/configcat/scan-repository) is a utility that discovers ConfigCat feature flag & setting usages in your source code and uploads them to [ConfigCat](https://configcat.com).
+This [CircleCI Orb](https://circleci.com/developer/orbs/orb/configcat/scan-repository) is a utility that discovers ConfigCat feature flag & setting usages in your source code and uploads the found code references to [ConfigCat](https://configcat.com).

 For more information about repository scanning, see our [documentation](https://configcat.com/docs/advanced/code-references/overview).